malsuwailm/neural-tactics-and-AI-theory/README.md

 The Q-learner's performance is evaluated against both random players and a deterministic guru.
 The win rates from these simulations are plotted to visualize the AI's learning curve.

 - Winning Starting Position: Shows the AI's increasing proficiency when beginning with an advantageous position.
-- Losing Starting Position: Demonstrates the AI's capability to gradually recover and win from a less favorable start.
+- Losing Starting Position: Demonstrates the AI's capability to slowly recover and win from a less favorable start.

 ![Qlearner Performance Comparison in Winning Starting Position](/mnt/data/Screenshot from 2024-01-20 21-32-28.png)